Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 The model predicts short range site energies as a learnable function of the rotationally invariant components of the node features.
 To preserve the body-order structure inherent in the model.
 The readout function is kept linear across all but the final layer.
 In practice, the readout function combines linear neural networks and MLPs, the linear term retains contributions consistent with a body-ordered expansion, while the MLPs capture higher-order interactions from the truncated series.
 Forces on atoms are obtained via differentiation of the total energy using automatic differentiation.
 Naturally, the site energy is scaled and shifted, with the specific approach depending on the user's choice.

-Both the dipole moment and polarizability are obtained using only linear operations.
-Specifically, the dipole moment requires only rank-1 tensors, while the polarizability is constructed from a combination of rank-0 and rank-2 tensors to yield a fully symmetric tensor.
-While, indeed, the inclusion of additional nonlinear gating operations, such as self-scaling based on the norm of the tensor itself or gating through scalar quantities, the model can, in principle, be extended to predict arbitrary-rank Cartesian tensors while preserving a body-ordered structure.
-This generalization enables the learning of complex tensorial properties, within a physically consistent framework.
-Finally, we emphasize that the energy prediction employs the isolated atomic energy either obtained as virtual quantities through least squares fitting or provided directly by the user from DFT calculations as the baseline.
-In addition, when universal invariant features are available, we can further obtain a baseline energy by passing them through a linear layer.
+For tensors that are directly predicted, such as the dipole moment, polarizability, direct forces, direct stress, and so on, we only need to add a readout corresponding to the appropriate rank.
+Taking the polarizability as an example, it is constructed from a combination of rank-0 and rank-2 tensors to yield a fully symmetric tensor.
+Finally, we emphasize that the energy prediction employs the isolated atomic energy either obtained through least squares fitting or provided directly by the user from DFT calculations as the baseline.
+In addition, when universal invariant features are available, we can further obtain an optional baseline energy through universal invariant features.